NadeemAfana/nadeemafana.github.io/_posts/archived/2023-06-06-passwordless-authentication.md

 1. The app sends some information including a challenge to the user's browser.
 1. The browser asks the authenticator to sign the challenge which will trigger some notification on the user's phone device.
 If the user consents, the browser forwards the signed assertion to the app to validate.
 1. Once the app validates the signature using the public key, the user is considered authenticated.

+## What is the difference between 2FA and passwordless?
+They are two different things.
+Two-factor authentication (2FA) is an identity and access management security method that requires two forms of identification to access resources and data.
+These two forms of identification could be passwordless or not.

+## Is passwordless authentication bad?
+Even with passwordless authentication, some attacks can still happen.
+For example, one-time passcodes (OTPs) can be intercepted using malware.
+Also, infected web browsers with viruses can be used to intercept magic links.

 ## Finally
 Reduce the risk of your exposure by switching to passwordless authentication.